codemaestro/platypix/README.md

 * An empty `deployprod.log` file.

-* Populate an `.env` file with the following values:
+* Populate an `.env` file with the following values (copy from `.env-TEMPLATE`):

   * LOGFILE: location of the `deployprod.log` file.

+  * ACCESSLOG: location of the `accesslog.log` file.

-  * SECRET: a SHA1 hash of the passphrase written in the GitHub action.
+  * SECRET: The passphrase included in the GitHub action.

+  * ACCESSPASS: Password for sign on auth

+  * COOKIESET: An arbitrary key name for the login cookie

+  * COOKIEVAL: An arbitrary comparison value

 ## File structure